goldginkgo/gitops-labs/docs/deploy/setup.md

 ## Provision a Kubernetes cluster

-The cluster should be able to create LoadBalancer service which is used by ingress controller.
+The cluster should be able to create following resources.

+- LoadBalancer service (used by ingress controller)
+- PV (used by trivy)

 ### Install sealed-secrets